Complete solutions for 2020 MIT Missing Semester course

 Type `man chmod`.
 It prints `chmod` changes file modes or Access Control Lists.
 Adding the tag `+x` before the file name argument would change the file mode to be executable.

-to make it possible to run the command ./semester
+Use chmod to make it possible to run the command ./semester rather than

 shebang line for more